-The thought of a looming transaction can be a stressful time for employees at both the buyer and the target company.
+The thought of a looming transaction can be a stressful time for employees on both the buyer and target company sides.

-If M&A means anything, it means change and that can create a wave of insecurity among employees who worry about a change of culture, new management, losing their position, taking on more workload and more.
+With M&A, comes change and that can create a wave of insecurity among employees who worry about a change of culture, new management, losing their position, taking on a heavier workload, and more.

-Given the value that human capital represents in most modern organizations, there’s a high inherent risk of value destruction here if people aren’t considered in a transaction.
+Given the value that human capital represents in most modern organizations, there’s a high inherent risk of value destruction if people aren’t considered a priority in a transaction.

-In this article, we discuss how M&A affects employees and how you can better manage the process so that any negative impacts of a transaction are minimized.
+In this article, we at DealRoom, discuss how M&A affects employees and how you can better manage the process so that any negative impacts of a transaction are minimized.

 - Admin staff such as secretaries and personal assistants